1-Rep Max Calculator 💪

 5. Find your one rep max at the weight at which you can do one proper form repetition, but fail to do a second one despite your best efforts (lift to failure).

 While the formal 1RM test to failure as the one described above is more accurate, submaximal estimation is both safer and quicker.
-Even an inaccurate 1RM estimate can be useful as a starting point to calculate the weight needed for a given repetition maximum as a percent of the estimated one rep max.
+Even an inaccurate estimate can be useful as a starting point to calculate the weight needed for a given repetition maximum as a percent of the calculated one rep max.

 Workout programming using 1RM